indigo-astronomy/indigo/indigo_drivers/dome_nexdome3/README.md

 ## Status: Stable

 Driver is developed and tested with:
-* Arduino NexDome v3 simulator.
+* Arduino NexDome v3.0.0 and v3.2.0 simulator

 Driver is tesed with:
-* NexDone Dome
+* NexDome Dome